lstrzebinczyk/the_empire_blog/posts/4-initial-ui.md

 end
 ```

-I want to save the rectangle in instance variable, and use it to create the background.
-But that raises an error:
+This representation is closer to my mental model of the app.
+That raises an error, though:

 ```bash
 In src/the_empire/bottom_menu.cr:10:39